erentnr/hello-world/README.md

 First repository.

 Hi everyone.
-The will be some codes in the other repositories.
+There will be some codes in the other repositories.
 In the future.